 Evaluating the escalating and systemic nature of climate risk globally

 In addition, as mentioned previously, these analyses underestimate the potential, not linear, nature of risk development over time.
-The effect of interaction among the risk items is illustrated as Systemic Risk in software project risk management.
+The effect of interaction among the risk items is illustrated as Systemic Risk in software project management and risk management

 It acknowledges, for example, that the interaction of climatic and non-climatic drivers, including land use pollution and over fisheries, leads to considerable regional variations of risk and exposure.